Postprocessing/Extracting the NekRS solution

 [](tutorials/load_from_exodus/load_nek.i)Then, to load the solution from the nek_out.e, we use a SolutionUserObject.
 This user object will read the temp variable from the provided mesh file (which we set to our output file from the NekRS run).
 We omit the timestep parameter that is sometimes provided to the SolutionUserObject so that this user object will interpolate in time based on the time stepping specified in the [Executioner] block.

 This user object only loads the Exodus file into a user object - to then get that solution into an AuxVariable appropriate for transferring to another application or using in other MOOSE objects, we simply convert the user object to an auxiliary variable using a SolutionAux.
-This will load the temp variable from the SolutionUserObject and place it into the new variable we have named nek_temp.
+This will load the temperature variable from the SolutionUserObject and place it into the new variable we have named nek_temp.

 [load_nek_solution]